-The decision to stop using drugs like methamphetamine takes a lot of courage if not for any other reason than the addiction sufferer knows they will have to deal with withdrawal symptoms.
-Yes, that’s a necessary part of the battle against addiction, but it’s a very scary part of the battle.
+The decision to stop using drugs like methamphetamine takes a lot of courage, if not for any other reason than the addiction sufferer knowing they will have to deal with withdrawal symptoms.
+Yes, that’s a necessary part of the battle against addiction, but it’s a terrifying part of the battle.
 More than a few addiction sufferers have aborted attempts to stop using meth simply because they couldn’t bear dealing with withdrawal symptoms.

-After someone makes the decision to stop using meth, they have about 12 hours before they start feeling the effects of their decision.
+After someone decides to stop using meth, they have about 12 hours before they start feeling the effects of their decision.
 Initially, they might start feeling a little nervous and agitated.

 By the end of the first day, the cravings will start screaming.
-The agitation will start becoming more noticeable and physical withdrawal symptoms like sweating will kick in.
+The agitation will become more noticeable, and physical withdrawal symptoms like sweating will kick in.

-Once the individual gets through the first week, they should start feeling a bit better.
+Once the individual gets through the first week, they should start feeling better.
 While the worst symptoms are pretty much in the past, there is still a bit of a mountain to climb.
-The individual might start sleeping better out of pure exhaustion.
-It’s important for the individual to aid in the recovery process by eating nutritious food and getting a little exercise.
+The individual might begin sleeping better out of pure exhaustion.
+The individual needs to aid in recovery by eating nutritious food and getting a little exercise.

-As you can see, there is a lot going on when you start dealing with withdrawal symptoms.
+As you can see, a lot is going on when you start dealing with withdrawal symptoms.
 That’s exactly why you would be well advised to get help with the detox process.
-By getting yourself into a medically monitored detox program, you can ensure that you will be safe and secure until the worst of the symptoms have passed.
+Getting yourself into a medically monitored detox program can ensure that you will be safe and secure until the worst symptoms have passed.
 It’s at this point that you will start to feel strong enough to get therapy.
-With the right kind of therapy, you would have a real chance of recovering from your meth addiction.
+You would have a real chance of recovering from your meth addiction with the proper treatment.

-We encourage you to not let the possibility of harsh meth withdrawal symptoms keep you from getting the help you need.
-When you are ready, we will be here to help you every step along the path to recovery.
-That includes helping you through the detox process.
-All we need is an initial phone call to 424-499-2603.
-During that conversation, one of our representatives will be happy to tell you about our facility and treatment services.
+The possibility of severe meth withdrawal symptoms should not keep you from getting the help you need.
+When you are ready, we will be here to help you every step along the path to recovery, including during the detox phase.
+Get started today by calling us at 877.957.1897.
+During that conversation, one of our representatives will be happy to tell you about our treatment center and services.